 Materials received after the deadline will not be accepted and will render the submission incomplete.
 Incomplete submissions are not forwarded to RPB's review committees and are automatically declined.
 If the deadline falls on a weekend or holiday, proposals will be accepted the first following business day.

 Do not alter application format.
 Do not include manuscripts, reprints, or any information not required by RPB.
 Notify RPB if there are any changes to the status of major pending grants or faculty members or recruits after the application has been submitted.

-Granting of awards is at the full discretion of RPB; we reserve the right to not make any award, based on the submissions.
+Granting of the awards is at the full discretion of RPB; we reserve the right to not make any award, based on the submissions.

-Any questions, please contact Pattie Moran at 646-892-9566 or pmoran@rpbusa.org.
+Any questions, please contact MariaClaudia Lora-Montano at 646-892-9564 or mlora@rpbusa.org.